hahahahaman/additive/README.txt

-Prototyping a top down fighting game kind of like sumo with teleportation and color shifting projectiles .
+Prototyping a top down fighting game kind of like sumo with teleportation and color shifting projectiles.
 Built with xelf.

-If you want to build go to https://github.com/dto/xelf follow the INSTALL file.
+If you want to build go to https://github.com/hahahahaman/xelf follow the INSTALL file This a slightly modified fork of https://github.com/dto/xelf

 Linux:
 Get sdl, sdl-mixer, sdl-image, sdl-gfx, and sdl-ttf.